MonoFlauta/Newgrounds-Unity-API-Helper/README.md

 It was originally made by [Josh Tuttle (a.k.a PsychoGoldfish)](https://psychogoldfish.newgrounds.com/) and his contribution was crucial for all developers that wanted to use the Newgrounds API in their web games made with Unity.
 ## About the helper
 Even the API is already very useful as it is and you can do everything with it, I personally preferred to always create a wrapper in order to work more comfortable.
 The main goal of the wrapper is to simplify the use of the API and even add a few performance tricks.
-Feel free to use it or ask for help if you need it by using the [Issues section](https://github.com/MonoFlauta/Newgrounds-Unity-API-Helper/issues).
+Feel free to use it or ask for help if you need it/propose improvements by using the [Issues section](https://github.com/MonoFlauta/Newgrounds-Unity-API-Helper/issues).

 # How to use it
 The following list contains all the things you need to fully use the helper.